brodieaustin/poisoned-well-novel/poisoned-well.md

 "I'm Jory.
 And the man, who called him Quill, said that you would come.
 That I should watch for you."

 Manan struggled to sit up.
 Her body was on fire, but she her mind felt cloudy.
 The boy's face kept going in and out of focus.
 Did he say that he was Quill?
-Quill wasn't a boy, as he?
+Quill was not a boy, as he?
 Maybe he had been and he was so good at diguise that she thought he was an older man.
 She started to laught at the thought of being led here by a fuzzy faced boy.
 She trired to stand, but fell back and crashed into the side of the wagon, banging her head.

 The boy asked if she was okay, but she kept laughing.
 "You're Quill?
 You're just a boy!
 And I'm a mouse!
 I'm a mouse!"

 "No, I'm not Quill.
 I'm Jory.
 And you're not a mouse, you're Manan."
 The boy crawled into the wagon and tried to coax her out.
 Manan slapped away his hands.
-He didn't want boy Quill touching her.
+He did not want boy Quill touching her.
 "You need to be quiet.
 You're being too loud.
-We don't have much time."
+We do not have much time."

 "Time for what?"

 "He wants you to come to him, and to bring water.
-I don't know what that means, but he said over and over again that you were to bring water with you."
+I do not know what that means, but he said over and over again that you were to bring water with you."

-"Well, he doesn't want me to pee on him, does he?"
+"Well, he does not want me to pee on him, does he?"
 And she started laughing again.

 "Maybe you need to rest before we go.
-But we don't have much time."
+But we do not have much time."

 Manan knew she needed to be serious, but where was serious Manan.
 Where had she gone?
 There was only the mouseling here.
 No Manan, no Manan at all.
 She was all gone and now it was only the mouseling.